Skip to main content

 Sony RX10: one camera that does it all

-Do you want to carry one camera that is good at almost every kind of photography, including portraits, landscapes, children running around, wildlife (including small birds in flight), macro, etc
+Do you want to carry one camera that is excellent at almost every kind of photography, including portraits, landscapes, children running around, wildlife (including birds in flight), macro, etc?

 • The lens has a very bright aperture range of f2.4-4